 - One 1/2″ to 3/4″ Male Garden Hose Adapter

 - Adjustable Wrench

 - A Pail and Rag

 Compression versus pipe thread

-The most important thing to remember going into this is that we’re switching from compression threading from the water supply to pipe threading that your garden hose will connect to.
+Going into this, the most important thing to remember is that we’re switching from compression threading from the water supply to pipe threading that your garden hose will connect to.
 Compression threading cannot be attached to pipe threading.
-It will leak if you do so, regardless of how much teflon tape you use.
+It will leak if you do so, regardless of how much Teflon tape you use.

 This is why all of the adapters and fittings indicated above are required.
 Not only are we changing the size (3/8″ to 3/4″), but we’re also changing the shape.
 We’re transitioning from compression to pipe threading.

-Basically, we’re going to make a second cold water line with a “T” shaped fitting.
-We’ll then connect it to a valve so you may switch off the second water supply without disrupting the flow of water to your sink faucet.
+We will make a second cold water line with a “T” shaped fitting.
+We’ll then connect it to a valve so you can switch off the second water supply without disrupting the water flow to your sink faucet.

 This is an excellent time to double-check that you’re using the cold water supply.
-Attempt to run cold water from your faucet.
+First, attempt to run cold water from your faucet.
 While the hot water is still running, no water should come out.

 - Take the existing water line out of the water source using a wrench